 The IDP area contains an existing network of provincial highways - by series administered by Alberta Transportation (AT) - and municipal roadways that allow access to and from existing and proposed development in the County and the Town.
 Provincial highways facilitate a significant amount of long distance or inter-regional travel and are the responsibility of AT.
-These include Highway 14, which is classified as major two-lane highway, and Highways 834 and 626, which are classified as minor two-lane highways by AT.
+These include Highways 14 and 36, which are classified as major two-lane highways, and Highway 619, which is classified as minor two-lane highway by AT.
 Municipal roadways include all roads that are the responsibility of either the County or the Town.

-- The County and the Town acknowledge that future development within the IDP area is dependent on access to provincial highways or municipal roadways, and the County and the Town agree to work together to ensure the corridors for these facilities are protected.
-The IDP recognizes future plans to upgrade highways within the IDP area, including the realignment of Highway 834 from north of Tofield to Highway 14 southeast of Tofield. - 2.
+- 1. The County and the Town acknowledge that future development within the IDP area is dependent on access to provincial highways or municipal roadways, and the County and the Town agree to work together to ensure the corridors for these facilities are protected. - 2.
 The municipalities shall provide each other with advance notice of proposed major transportation infrastructure projects or initiatives to facilitate collaboration and coordinated planning. - 3.
 The County and the Town will work together to ensure a safe and efficient transportation network is developed and maintained to service the residents and businesses within the IDP area. - 4.
 The County and the Town will also cooperate on the development of all future transportation master plans. - The County and the Town should support the efficient use of transportation infrastructure by directing new development to locate along or connect to existing transportation facilities identified in Map 3: Transportation Network. - 6.
 Future subdivision and development proposals adjacent to provincial highways and/or municipal roadways shall provide adequate setbacks for future road right-of-way for widening and/or upgrades, to the satisfaction of Alberta Transportation and/or the Development Authority. - 7.
 As a condition of development approval in the Short-Term Growth Area, all internal local roadways shall be developed to Town standards.